The Wynne Centre for Boys’ Health and Wellbeing

 - Relationships and emotional processes affect how and why we learn (Elias et al 1997)

-We aim to introduce our young men to information, followed by wisdom to expand their paradigm or mission statements and introduce them to a life that includes good health, holistic wellbeing, joy, and fulfilment.
+We aim to introduce our young men to information, followed by wisdom to expand their paradigm or mission statements and introduce them to a life that includes a proactive and preventative approach to good health, holistic wellbeing, joy, and fulfilment.